 When something goes wrong in your home, the first few minutes can feel unreal.
 One second everything is normal, and the next you’re staring at water spreading across the floor, a ceiling spot that seems to grow while you watch, or a damp, musty smell that suddenly makes you wonder what’s happening behind the walls.
 The worry about cost, safety, and whether the problem is going to get worse before you can get it under control.

-This is exactly why so many homeowners keep Titus Restoration saved as a “just in case” contact.
+This is exactly why so many homeowners keep Titus Contracting saved as a “just in case” contact.
 Emergencies don’t schedule themselves.
 They show up on weekends, overnight, or right when you’re walking out the door.
 And when they do, you need a team that moves fast, communicates clearly, and treats your home like it matters—because it does.

 This is why a 24/7 restoration company matters.
 A slow drip can become a soaked ceiling overnight.
 A washing machine leak can spread into the next room before you finish moving towels.
 A roof leak during a storm can create hidden saturation long before it starts dripping visibly.
 The goal in an emergency is to reduce damage momentum—stop the spread, protect surrounding materials, and create a safer environment so your home can recover as quickly as possible.